-A total of four flights spraying approximately 6,500 litres of dispersent was applied to oil offshore from Jurien Bay.
+A total of four flights spraying approximately 6,500 litres of dispersant was applied to oil offshore from Jurien Bay.

-Conservation and Land Management (CALM) personnel overflew the area to assess the wildlife population in preparation to implement contingency plans, if necessary.
-CALM officers would continue to monitor the situation throughout the response phase.
+Conservation and Land Management (CALM) personnel overflew the area to assess the wildlife population in preparation to implement contingency plans if necessary, and continued to monitor the situation throughout the response phase.

 Local councils with foreshore responsibility in the area of the spill were alerted to have equipment and personnel on standby for beach cleaning operations in the event that the situation deteriorated.